conallprendergast/multiboot-usb/README.md

     gdisk /dev/sdX

-Type "r" to enter "Recovery/Transformation" mode.
+Type _r_ to enter _Recovery/Transformation_ mode.

-Type "h" to create a hybrid MBR and follow to instructions.
+Type _h_ to create a hybrid MBR and follow to instructions.
 Add all our partitions to the new MBR and set the bootable flag on the last one.

 # Step 3 - Installing Grub
 Grub will be installed twice, once for legacy booting, and once for EFI booting.

-* Mount the second and third partitions on local filesystem (on folders "efi" and "boot" respectively)
+* Mount the second and third partitions on local filesystem (on folders _efi_ and _boot_ respectively)

         mkdir efi && mount /dev/sdX2 efi
         mkdir boot && mount /dev/sdX3 boot